simonarama/sdc_final_project/docs/README.md

     * Guillermo Gómez (ggomezbella@gmail.com)
     * Liheng Chen (liheng@freenet.de)

+# Project Result Videos

+The result of this project can be found from the following videos:

+* Running everything on simulator: [https://youtu.be/YFt2R3aFveA](https://youtu.be/YFt2R3aFveA)

+* Trafflic light detection and classification on simulator: [https://youtu.be/4QHtUHBuSWI](https://youtu.be/4QHtUHBuSWI)

+* Traffic light detection and classification on ros bag file of testing lot: [https://youtu.be/2jP-MySAgEo](https://youtu.be/2jP-MySAgEo)

 # Project Architecture

 As introduced in the project walkthrough, The vehilce subsystem contains mainly three different parts, perception, planning and control.
 And each part contains several different ros nodes for different functions.
 Different ros nodes communicate with each other by subscribing or publishing to interesting ros topics.
 The project software architecture can be shown as following: